jayJs/spa-player/README.md

 Sort of like MAMP for SPA-s.

 ##Problem
-It's hard to set up Single Page Apps for local development without running the server at the same time.
-And sometimes it's difficult to convince your designer / front-end to run the server.
+It's challenging to set up Single Page Apps for local development, if you can't run the server at the same time.
+The situation occurred for me, if I tried to convince a front-end to (first install and then) run a NodeJS server.

 ##Solution
-This application here does what MAMP/WAMP does for PHP development.
+This here
-1. Starts a simple HTTP server at your selected port which...
+1. starts a simple HTTP server at your selected port which...
 2. ...serves a HTML file of your preference.
 3. Bonus - if you include a code snippet to your site, this helps to automatically refresh the site in browser every time there's a change in code.